Classic Gascony- 5 Days of Hands-On Cooking

 In Gascony we love all things duck- from foie gras to confit de canard and paté.
 Local farm and seasonal market produce form the foundation of learning, practicing, and experiencing as Kate shares her Gascon 'mother sauces', classic cooking techniques, and a few French pastry basics and regional specialties.
 Learn about living in the Gascon Slow Lane as Kate introduces you to her favorite artisans and artists for some fun shopping, exploring, and touring.
 Make new friends, learn new tricks, and experience Gascony to create your own French memories.

 Five lunches with wine including one-star Michelin restaurant

-Market excursions with local transportation and guide for shopping, dining, and armagnac tasting
+Market excursions and guide for shopping, dining, and armagnac tasting in the area.

 Recipe book, apron and Not Poterie Cassoulet pot

 Reserve for 2020 dates.

 Classes are small and limited to 6-8 participants.
 Program dates start from Day 1 Welcome Supper to Day 6 Sunday Lunch.

 3950€ per person includes: all instruction for five days (9:30-5:00), all materials, recipe booklet, Camont gift market basket, all lunches including one-star restaurant, and wines.